oribarilan/lensline.nvim/README.md

 PRs, issues, and suggestions welcome.

-### debugging
+For development setup, debugging, and technical details, see [CONTRIBUTE.md](CONTRIBUTE.md).

-set `debug_mode = true` in your config to enable file-based debug logging. use `:LenslineDebug` to view the trace file with detailed lsp request/response info and function detection logs.
+### Quick Development Setup

-Minimal plugin configuration for development, with lazy.nvim package manager:
+Set `debug_mode = true` in your config to enable file-based debug logging:

 ```lua
 return {